georgebv/drf-pydantic/README.md

 Translation between `pydantic` models and `DRF` serializers is done during class creation (e.g., when you first import the model).
-This means that there will be zero impact on the performance of your application (server instance or serverless session) when using `drf_pydantic` while your application is running.
+This means that there will be zero runtime impact when using `drf_pydantic` while your application is running.

 # Installation